EconPapers has moved to http://econpapers.repec.org! Please update your bookmarks.

 18: The Management of Financial Risks at German Nonfinancial Firms: The Case of Metallgesellschaft

-Frankel, A-B and Palmer, D-E
+A-B Frankel and D-E Palmer

 17: Investment, Liquidity Constaints and Bank Relationships: Evidence from German Manufacturing Firms

-Julie Ann Elston
+Julie Elston

 16: How is Investment Financed?
 A Study of Germany, Japan, UK and US

-Tim Jenkinson and J Corbett
+Tim Jenkinson and Jenny Corbett

 15: Is A Supervisory Board Valuable?
 The French Evidence